 Despite this, it still manages to offer a house-blend and single-origin on espresso, plus four single-origin pour-overs, all roasted in-house.
 There’s also cold brew, plus a choice of croissant, bagel or fruit cheesecake.
 All of this is served in a long, thin space with just enough room for the counter on the left and a small corridor on the right!

 Metal Hands Coffee Co is a small Beijing roaster/coffee shop chain which started in July 2016 with this, the original.
 When I visited, exactly a year ago in December 2017, following a tip-off that morning from the barista at Soloist Coffee, it had already expanded to four coffee shops, all in a small area in the Andingmen Residential District, centred on Wudaoying Hutong, a narrow old-fashioned alley which is home to Metal Hands.

 There’s not much to Metal Hands, just a simple store front, with the counter on the right, and seating on the left, plus a small seating area in an annex at the back.
-However, that doesn’t stop Metal Hands offering a standard espresso-based menu using a house-blend and four single-origins, available either as cold brew or through the V60.
+However, that doesn’t stop Metal Hands offering a standard espresso-based menu using a house-blend, plus four single-origins which are available through the V60 and as cold brew.
 The espresso by the way, is pulled on an old-school lever machine after which the shop/chain is named.

 On my recent trip to China, I spent a few days exploring Beijing, taking the high-speed train from Shanghai, which I recounted in an earlier Travel Spot.
 In today’s instalment of Brian’s Travel Spot, I recount my return journey from Beijing to Shanghai.
 Having gone up on the world’s fastest inter-city passenger service, I decided to do things a little differently on my return, instead taking the overnight sleeper.
 Although a little more expensive than the train up, when you consider it saved me a night in a hotel, it was still very cost-effective and far more efficient than flying!